leucos/leucos.github.io/_posts/articles/2015-07-02-ansible-layout.md

 - this file will be a nice and always up to date reference list of settings configuration in your roles
-- having configured variables will prevent your role failing in an uncontrolled way, more on this later.
+- having configured variables will prevent your role failing in an uncontrolled way (more on this later).

-If some of these variables are used in temlates to generate config files, I highly encourage you to use your OS defaults.
+If some of these variables are used in templates to generate config files, I highly encourage you to use your target OS defaults.
 The principle of least surprise should apply here.

+Best practices assumes that you are using _pseudo-namespacing_ for your role's variables (e.g. for role `foobar`, all variables should begin with `foobar_`) to avoid collisions with other roles.

 ### `files/`

-This directory holds files that do not need interpolation, and can be copied as-is on the remote nodes.
+This directory holds files that do not require Jinja interpolation, and can be copied as-is on the remote nodes.

 ### `handlers/main.yml`

-This is where you define handler that get notified by tasks.
+This is where you define handlers that get notified by tasks.
 Handlers are just standard tasks.
-You can use `include` in this file if you want to separate handlers (for different OSes versions for instances), but try to keep the file number as low as possible so you don't end up hundting down stuff.
+You can use `include` in this file if you want to separate handlers (for different OSes versions for instances), but try to keep the file number as low as possible so you don't end up hunting down stuff everywhere.

 If your handler restarts any service, you have to make sure that the service config file is valid before attempting to restart it.
 Some